brabster/unlink/README.md

 # README

+**Goal**: to add a little friction and visibility when links might be pointing to malicious destinations.
+Needs to work in GMail web client.

 A Chrome extension to highlight links on a page that do not point back to the origin domain or subdomains.
 Supports a list of trusted domains and subdomains that are not highlighted.
 Domains and URLs can be added.
 URLs are parsed to domains.
 Subdomains are also trusted, as ownership of a domain is pre-requisite to creating subdomains.
 They can also be removed individually or cleared.

 With no domains set, a Google search looks like this: